8tentaculos/cssfun/README.md

 // Creating a theme
 const theme = createTheme(themes);

-// Express route
-app.get('*', (req, res) => {
+// Express route that renders the app and returns HTML to the browser app.get('*', (req, res) => {
     // Render the app as an HTML string const html = renderToString(<App />);

-    // Get all styles as a string of <style> elements const styles = StyleSheet.toString();
+    // Get all StyleSheets styles as a string of <style> elements const styles = StyleSheet.toString();

     // Get the root class name from the theme